Understanding Income Tax in the UK

 Key Takeaways

-- Understanding tax bands can help you make better financial decisions.
+- Knowing how tax works can help you make better career and financial decisions